learn-co-curriculum/dsc-convolutional-neural-networks/README.md

 # Convolutional Neural Networks

 ## Introduction

 Convolutional Neural Networks (CNNs), build upon the fully connected neural networks you've seen to date.
 Since detailed images can have incredibly high dimensions based on the number of pixels, CNNs provide an alternative formulation for analyzing groups of pixels.
 Without the convolutional operation, fitting neural networks to medium to large images would be infeasible for all but the most powerful computers.
 For example, given a color image with 500 x 500 pixels, you would have 500 x 500 x 3 = 750,000 input features, $(x_1,...,x_{750,000})$.
 From there, even having 2000 hidden units (3% of the input), in the first hidden layer, would result in roughly 1.5 billion parameters!

+## Objectives

+You will be able to:

+- Define what a convolution is, as it relates to CNNs
+- Explain how convolutions work using RGB images
+- Describe what a pooling layer is in a neural network
+- Explain how padding works with convolution layers of a neural network

+## CNNs

 CNNs have certain features that identify patterns in images because of "convolution operation" including: